 The advertisement for Board Members included a statement that the College embraces diversity and would welcome expressions from all areas in the community.
-Of the 7 applications, only 2 were female applicants and it was recommended that both join the Board.
-The approval of the recommendations gave rise to a Board of the following composition:
+Of the 6 applications, 3 were female and 3 were male.
+The panel recommended the appointment of 2 males in November 2021, and this resulted in a Board composition of 53% female and 47% male which does meet Ministerial Guidance.